Currently, there are 44 UNESCO World Heritage Sites in France. 39 cultural, 4 natural, and 1 mixed.

 Cistercian Abbey of Fontenay (1981)

 This former Cistercian Abbey is located in Cote-d’Or, France.
 It was added to the list of UNESCO World Heritage Sites in France in 1981.
-The abbey features Romanesque style and is considered as one of the oldest and most complete abbeys in Europe.
+The Abbey features a Romanesque style and is considered as one of the oldest and most complete abbeys in Europe.
 All parts of the complex remain intact until today except for the refectory.

 Arles, Roman and Romanesque Monuments (1981)

 This is a collection of monuments in the city of Arles in France.
 The site is collectively recognized as one of the UNESCO World Heritage Sites in France.
-The protected area spans up to 65 hectares and include the following: Arles Ampitheatre, the Roman Theatre, The Thermes of Constantine, Cryptoporticus and Roman forum, The Alyscamps, Ramparts of the Roman castrum, The Church of St. Trophime and its cloister, and the Roman exedra.
+The protected area spans up to 65 hectares and includes the following: Arles Amphitheater, the Roman Theatre, The Thermes of Constantine, Cryptoporticus and Roman forum, The Alyscamps, Ramparts of the Roman castrum, The Church of St. Trophime and its cloister, and the Roman exedra.

 Vezelay, Church and Hill (1979)